udacity/AIPND/README.md

 ### Programming Labs
 * [Intro to Python Lab - Classifying Images Lab:](https://github.com/udacity/AIPND/tree/master/intropylab-classifying-images "Classifying Images Lab") Determine which CNN architecture model works best at classifying images of dogs and their breeds.
 ### Quiz Notes
 * [Notes:](https://github.com/udacity/AIPND/tree/master/notes "Notes") This directory contains more information about certain quizzes that are testing more challenging concepts.
 The filename indicates which _quiz_ the note is covering.
-Click on the filename to view the contents of the note.
+Additionally, one will find the [Frequently Asked Questions](https://github.com/udacity/AIPND/blob/master/notes/lab_intro-to-python-lab.md) for the _Intro to Python Lab_.
+Click on the filename to view the contents of the notes on a _quiz_ or the _Intro to Python Lab_.

 ## Dependencies